-In 2021, the Washington State Legislature passed ESSB 5096 (RCW 82.87) creating a 7% tax on the sale or exchange of long-term capital assets such as stocks, bonds, business interests, or other investments and tangible assets.
+In 2021, the Washington State Legislature passed ESSB 5096 (RCW 82.87) creating a 7% tax on the sale or exchange of long-term capital assets such as stocks, bonds, digital assets, business interests, or other investments and tangible assets.
+The capital gains tax does not apply to the sale or exchange of real estate, nor to transactions through retirement savings accounts.

-The tax only applies to gains allocated to Washington state, and it only applies to individuals.
+The Washington State capital gains tax only applies to gains allocated to Washington state and applies only to individuals.
 However, individuals can also be liable for the tax because of their ownership interest in a pass-through entity or disregarded entity that sells or exchanges long-term capital assets.

-There is an annual standard deduction that reduces the amount of long-term gains:
+The Washington State capital gains tax includes an annual standard deduction that reduces the amount of taxable long-term gains:

 The standard deduction is adjusted annually using a formula based on the consumer price index.

-The Washington State Capital Gains return can be prepared and filed at the Washington DOR website here.
+The Washington State capital gains tax return can be prepared and filed through the Washington Department of Revenue website here.

 See here for video assistance on completing the form.